greninger-lab/vadr-models-hsv/README.md

    1.5.1 SAMPLE1 NC_001798 CDS large_tegument_protein 81 deletinn no DELETION_OF_NT 71637..71637:- 1 72174..72136:- 39 too large of a deletion in nucleotide-based alignment of CDS feature [39>27]
    1.5.2 SAMPLE1 NC_001798 CDS large_tegument_protein 81 deletinp no DELETION_OF_NT 71636..71636:- 1 72173..72135:- 39 too large of a deletion in protein-based alignment [39>27]
    ```
-   In this case, if one is confident in the sequence/assembly for the `CDS large_tegument_protein`,
+   In this case, if one is confident in the sequence/assembly for the CDS large_tegument_protein region,
    the deletinn & deletinp alerts can be resolved by adding `--nmaxdel 39 --xmaxdel 39` command line
    options to the `v-annotate.pl` command in step 4.
 A list of additional command line options for
    controlling alert thresholds can be found [here](https://github.com/ncbi/vadr/blob/release-1.6.3/documentation/annotate.md#v-annotatepl-options-for-controlling-thresholds-related-to-alerts-).